Table Of Contents

 What Is AWS Fargate?

-The AWS Fargate service allows you to run containerized apps on the AWS public cloud with minimal infrastructure management.
+The AWS Fargate service allows you to run containerized applications on AWS with minimal infrastructure management.

 Fargate is a serverless compute solution that enables you to focus on container-level tasks, such as setting access controls and resource parameters, instead of more time-consuming tasks, like provisioning, setting up, updating, securing, and scaling clusters of Elastic Compute Cloud (EC2) servers or virtual machines.